Sparen/DanmakufuVideos/README.md

 Order is the scripter first if they have uploaded videos of their own script, and then other videos in alphabetical order by video uploader's name (see the `scripter/yt_name.txt` document).

 The divid field is used for a unique ID that will be used to link to a certain part of the html file (in this case, link to the box for a given script).
 Contest names are preferred if available (see `sparenofiria.json`).
-This can be used to link to a certain entry from an external site (whether or not it works is a different story).
+This can be used to link to a certain entry from an external site.

 In regards to the uploader's name and channel url, refer to `scripter/yt_name.txt` for copy-pastable data.

 ## General Notes
 * Scripts are in reverse order of release, with **newer projects at the top**.
-* Compilation and Collaboration videos are not to be included UNLESS the collab is part of a team with multiple videos - these will be reviewed on a case-by-case basis.
+* Compilation and Collaboration videos are not to be included UNLESS the collab is part of a team with multiple videos.
 * divids associated with contests should ensure that they are using an appropriate contest tag (see `scripter/main.js`) so that the contest's information page can be automatically linked.

 All pull requests will be revised.